dgcameron/erpcloudextract/README.md

 [Using BICS Data Sync to Extract Data from Oracle OTBI, either Cloud or On-Premise](https://www.ateam-oracle.com/using-bics-data-sync-to-extract-data-from-oracle-otbi-either-cloud-or-on-premise)

-- Configured with OTBI or BICC
+- Configured with OTBI or BICC.
 - Can also extract from any JDBC Source/database, including EBS and other Oracle and non-Oracle databases (general and basic ETL tool).
 - This option is not supported but can be used.
 It can be used to load full or incremental data sets, perform basic transformations, and does not have data volume limitations.